glenbray/glenbray.com/content/blog/australian-address-api/index.md

 end
 ```

- Finally, to finish this off - the route, controller and view.
+Finally, to finish this off let's implement the route, controller and view.

 ```ruby